 – Lens Blur: This filter is used to create depth of field effects and can be used to blur the background or foreground of an image.

-– Depth of Field Blur: This filter is to create an effect of depth of field or miniaturization by applying an elliptical blur or a tilt-shift blur to the image.
-This effect is commonly used for creating miniature objects or building models in Affinity Photo.
+– Depth of Field Blur: This filter is to create an effect of depth of field or miniaturisation by applying an elliptical blur or a tilt-shift blur to the image.
+This effect is commonly used for creating miniature objects or building models.

 – Field Blur: This filter is used to blur all or part of an image based a selection or selections that you make using focal points.

 – Maximum Blur: The Maximum Blur filter is used to intensify lighter parts of an image, such as highlights, white parts and light rays.
-This filter compares adjoining pixels with each other and then blurs darker pixels into lighter ones.
+It compares adjoining pixels with each other and then blurs darker pixels into lighter ones.

 – Minimum Blur: The Minimum Blur filter does exactly the opposite of the Maximum Blur.
 It is used to expand darker areas of an image.
 This filter compares pixels to a reference point that you choose and then blurs lighter pixels into darker ones.

 – Bilateral Blur: The filter blurs a picture while preserving high-contrast areas.
-This is best utilized for noise reduction in pictures and for attaining elaborate creative effects.
+This is best utilised for noise reduction in pictures and for attaining elaborate creative effects.

 – Median Blur: The Median Blur filter is used to expand colour regions in your photo and it is perfect for eliminating noise from an image.